ModalityDance/Optical-Reasoning/README.md

   "answer": "A",
   "reasoning_token": 512
 }

 ```

+The fields are:

+* `id`: unique example identifier.
+* `problem`: input question or problem statement.
+* `solution`: textual rationale to be rendered.
+* `answer`: ground-truth answer.
+* `reasoning_token`: token count of the textual rationale in `solution`.

-The generated T-OR and G-OR reasoning data follow this folder structure:
+The generated T-OR and G-OR rationales follow this folder structure:

 ```plaintext
 data/